Spurthi-019/MiniProject/README.md

 - 🔔 **Join Team by Code**: Enter any length team code to join projects
 - 📬 **Accept Invitations**: View and manage received invitations
 - ❌ **No Invite Permission**: Cannot invite others (restricted to Team Leads and Mentors)
+- 🏠 **Go to Main Dashboard**: Quick navigation to unified project view

 #### Mentor Dashboard
 - 📊 View all projects being mentored